XSarthakJain/Bit-Legion/pedagogy/README.md

 <u> <b>Description: </b> of how you are going to implement the above Instructional Strategy in your Simulator: </u>
 <br>
- We will use expository method in our simulator as we already known about the result like- If we want to update a particular table than we already be knowing about the results.
+ We will use expository method in our simulator as we already known about the result like- If we want to update a particular table then we already be knowing about the results.
  Also we are using problem based strategy because sometime we are not familiar with the results.So by using this strategy one can find the solution for a particular problem statement.

 <br/>